 Sony A6100 Bags

-There are so many different types of carrying cases and bags, some very expensive like this super cool Peak Design Sling Case (Amazon), and some very cheap.
+There are so many different types of carrying cases and bags, some costly and some very cheap.

 Instead of listing all the best bags for the A6100, I’ll list some bags I use regularly that are good bags at a good price.
 These are the Think Tank Mirrorless Mover line.

-These bags I use these for everything, packing lenses or cameras in my suitcases or backpacks or just carrying them around as a shoulder bag for my camera.
-I have a few different sizes so sometimes if I just want to carry an extra lens, I grab my small bag and throw a lens in it.
+I use these bags for everything: packing lenses or cameras in my suitcases or backpacks or carrying them around as a shoulder bag for my camera.
+I have a few different sizes, so sometimes, if I want to carry an extra lens, I grab my small bag and throw a lens in it.
 I’ve just found these smaller bags to be incredibly versatile.

 A6100 Camera Straps